Peter Wall (property developer): Philanthropy

 Wall has been described as a philanthropist, and donated $1 million to the University of British Columbia.
 He received an honorary PhD for his donation.
-Peter Wall has no formal post secondary education.
-He established the Peter Wall Endowment with a gift of 6.5 million shares in Wall Financial Corporation, a donation valued over $200 million today.
+Peter Wall had no formal post-secondary education.
+He established the Peter Wall Endowment with a gift of 6.5 million shares in Wall Financial Corporation, a donation valued at over $200 million today.
 The Endowment also provided the university with the money to found the Peter Wall Institute for Advanced Studies.
-He provides annual financial support to the Canadian National Institute for the Blind and helped the renowned Canadian architect Arthur Erickson keep tenancy of his house and garden after a bankruptcy.
+He provided annual financial support to the Canadian National Institute for the Blind and helped the renowned Canadian architect Arthur Erickson keep tenancy of his house and garden after a bankruptcy.

 In February 2021, Wall made a controversial donation of $1 million to the Vancouver Police Foundation, specifically to increase policing of the city's low-income Downtown Eastside neighbourhood.
-The donation was criticized as problematic and inappropriate and was made during a time of increased activism and city council attention to the issue of defunding the Vancouver Police Department.
+The donation was criticized by some as problematic and inappropriate and was made during a time of increased activism and city council attention to the issue of defunding the Vancouver Police Department.
+Wall died on 6 March 2025.